jwfort/Ladbrokes_WebUI_Test/README.md

  ```
  Navigate to Localhost and node should take care of the rest

+N.B: You *Will* need to enable Cross-Origin-Resource-Sharing, as required based upon how you host the services, but if you follow the instuctions above then you will need it.

  Notes:
  - Need to actually use a database and not just JSON placeholders.
 I was picking up PHP essentially as I went and ran out of time to implement that side of the API